interledger/paymentpointers.org/7-ns.md

 ---
 ## PaymentPointer

-Use `http://paymentpointers.org/ns#PaymentPointer` as the predicate when linking a WebId to a Payment Pointer.
+Use `http://paymentpointers.org/ns#PaymentPointer` as the predicate when linking a WebID to a Payment Pointer.
 Make sure this triple lives in the profile document to which the WebID dereferences.
 Example:

 ```ttl
 @prefix pp: <http://paymentpointers.org/ns#>.